mbk-naboore/Python-Crash-Course-2nd-Edition-free-with-solutions/README.md

   3) each chapter has a file (chapter_x code used.txt) this file has the GitHub of the book author which has all the code that was used during the chapter...

-  * my answers to the questions will be fully uploaded shortly.